Vijan45/decentralized-mail/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+You can download the [MIT License](https://raw.githubusercontent.com/Vijan45/decentralized-mail/main/MIT%20License.txt) file directly or view it in the [LICENSE](LICENSE) file for details.

 ## Contact